Filter by Category:

 IDEA 2: Add pages to their “writing”

-When young writers draw more than they write, then the writing might only include a single sentence.
+When young writers draw more than they write, the writing might only include a single sentence.
 Asking them to write additional sentences about that single drawing may seem impossible to some children.
 Try this — tape a piece of paper to the left and right of the original drawing.
 Ask the student what happened right before and right after the original moment or idea.
 With these additional illustrations often come additional sentences.

 IDEA 3: Dissected webs